krthush/2d-unity-movement/README.md

 # 2d Unity Movement

-Unity project focused on building a solid foundation for 2d movement - feel free to use it!
+Unity project focused on building a solid foundation for 2d movement [(video demo)](https://youtu.be/SVACshnciMk) - feel free to use it!

 ## Features: